Cashback credit cards are not a core focus of Head for Points due to, erm, their lack of points.

 The free British Airways American Express, American Express Rewards Credit Card or Amex Gold (free in Year 1) should all beat Platinum Cashback Everyday.
 All of these cards earn 1 Avios or the equivalent of 1 Avios per £1 spent, and you should be able to get 1p+ per Avios when you redeem.
 My spreadsheet of the last 7 million Avios I redeemed shows an average value of 1.2p per point, and I am conservative in my valuations.

 I am not suggesting that you should drop your existing reward credit cards and switch to cashback cards instead.
 It depends what value you place on your miles and points.

-Importantly, these calculations don’t take into account the other benefits offered by travel loyalty cards, such as the 2-4-1 voucher on the British Airways American Express.
+Importantly, these calculations don’t take into account the other benefits offered by travel loyalty cards, such as the 2-4-1 voucher on the British Airways American Express or the free airport lounges passes with Amex Gold.
 It is always good to be aware of the alternatives though.
 If you have tried and failed to get your friends to switch from ‘no rewards’ cards to a ‘miles and points’ card, at least do them a favour and tell them to get a good cashback card instead.

 Disclaimer: Head for Points is a journalistic website.
 Nothing here should be construed as financial advice, and it is your own responsibility to ensure that any product is right for your circumstances.
 Recommendations are based primarily on the ability to earn miles and points and do not consider interest rates, service levels or any impact on your credit history.
 By recommending credit cards on this site, I am – technically – acting as a credit broker.
 Robert Burgess, trading as Head for Points, is regulated and authorised by the Financial Conduct Authority to act as a credit broker.